KaraboJJ/Assignment-2-/README.md

 Automation: The automation features of GitHub Projects allow some actions to occur automatically, such as moving issues from one column to another after their status has changed or a related pull request has been merged.
 For instance, when a pull request is merged, any relevant issue can automatically be moved to the "Done" column.

-How Issues and Project Boards Enhance Collaborative Efforts
+How Issues and Project Boards Enhance Collaborative Efforts •Clear Ownership and Accountability: At the same time, if you put some ownership over specific issues to team members, you are also defining clear ownership of tasks.
+Everyone knows what they are in charge of, leading to less disarray and the ability to complete more tasks in a timely manner.
+For instance, a project manager assigns an issue to a developer to inform them that fixing the bug is their job.
+•Tracking and Monitoring: Project boards help team leads or project managers keep an eye on the progress of tasks and receive real-time updates on the state of each item.
+They can see blockers, pending reviews and done items.
+For example, if a developer is blocked because of an unclear requirement, they can quickly drag and drop the issue into a project board with a “Blocked” column so their manager knows there is a bottleneck.
+•Collaboration Across Teams: Project boards and issues create a bridge between teams, allowing for a productive exchange between designers, developers, and testers, all while collaborating through the same interface.
+A designer might collaborate with a developer to further clarify UI elements, like a copywriter in tech, then the QA team will be updated on bug fixes.
+For example: A UI designer adds mockups to the issue’s comment section so that the developers can integrate the new design and continue on with implementation.
+•Context and Documentation: Each issue may contain detailed description, screenshots and comments.
+This approach allows team members, and anyone who might be working with them, to quickly acclimate to the current state of a project.
+For instance, new developers can learn about the problem, the solutions discussed, and the background of the decisions made by looking at the issue history.

 10. Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?